We are on the leading edge of clinical and research training

 Summer Research Fellowship

 Summer research fellowships are highly competitive positions open to undergraduate, postgraduate, and graduate students.
 Many of our summer fellows have been in the first years of a graduate program (e.g., clinical psychology, epidemiology).
 These positions are open for competitive applicants interested in an 8-week 40 hours a week research experience working in the Center.
 Those accepted to the program receive a one-time $2,500 stipend.
 Please note, we are not able to provide housing or dining services.
 Fellows are given project and mentor assignments based on their experience and interests.
 Fellows also attend our weekly research meetings, journal club, and didactic research seminars, shadow clinical care in our inpatient and outpatient programs, and attend an expert lecture series offered to the fellows by research faculty.
 This series offers fellows an introduction to a wide range of topics in the eating disorders field (e.g., genetics, bariatric surgery, family-based treatments).
 One to two summer fellows are selected each year.
-The application form for fellowships can be downloaded here.
+For more information contact our trainee coordinator, Dr. Melissa A. Munn-Chernoff.
 Applications are due by April 1st each year and interviews are conducted in April.